Resiliency Education Opportunities:

 - Thursday, November 21st from 3-6pm, Washburn, WI

 - Thursday, December 12th from 12noon-3pm, Ashland, WI

-The University of Wisconsin-Extension can help you learn how to strengthen the relationships with both your grandchildren and your children.
+The University of Wisconsin-Madison Division of Extension can help you learn how to strengthen the relationships with both your grandchildren and your children.
 Grandparent Brochure 2017

 Supporting Grandparent Relationships – Educational Opportunities

 The University of Wisconsin-Extension’s Family Living Educators can offer any of the classes below for groups of five or more.
 Call us today, if you would like to schedule a class.

 - Grandparents As Co-Parents: This workshop can help grandparents learn skills to help minimize conflict and improve communication as they co-parent their grandchildren.

 - Building Strong Families: This four-session class helps families to identify their strengths and improve their relationships.

 - Using Technology to Support Families:We are often made aware of the dangers of technology, but this workshop helps us identify ways we can use technology to stay connected and support our relationships.